 The other monthly charge is often an administrative fee to cover the work required to maintain records, paperwork like bills of lading, billing, and reporting.
 In many 3PLs, this is referred to as a customer service fixed fee, an inventory management fee, or some form of inventory control fee.
 Make sure you know what you get for that fee.

-Now that you have a better handle on the normal pricing structure elements of 3PL and order fulfillment services, let’s dig into how to better control them so your business can minimize costs and increase profit margins.
+Now that you have a better handle on the normal pricing structure elements of 3PL and order fulfillment services, let’s dig into how to better control them so your business can optimize its shipping budget and increase profit margins.

 1. Know your business